 Borderline legendary, this restorative scalp treatment is worth the investment.
-It's a Byrdie office-favorite and has just shy of 2,000 'loves' on Sephora's website.
-Not only will it hydrate dry skin, it will also restore a balanced pH and promote hair future growth.
+It's a Byrdie office-favorite and has over 10,000 'loves' on Sephora's website.
+Not only does it hydrate dry skin, it also promises to restore a balanced pH and promote future hair growth.
 Plus, it smells amazing (with notes of frankincense, sandalwood, and ylang ylang) and since it's a leave-in, the application couldn't be more effortless.

 If you continue to have problems after trying all of the above, it might be advisable to go in and see a dermatologist for a prescription.
 Depending on the diagnosis, they "may prescribe a topical cortisone for the scalp or other affected areas," says King.
 A doctor can also determine whether the cause is really Seborrheic dermatitis or something else like eczema/atopic dermatitis.